nehalvaghasiya/ml-nlp-projects/Machine Learning/Regression/Linear Regression/CO2 emission prediction/README.md

 > - [x] Install flask-ngrok for deployment `pip install flask-ngrok  `
 > - [x] Install the Python dependencies  `pip install -r requirements.txt `

-- To setup the environment (to run globally)
-> - [x] Open google collab and mount it on your google drive
-> - [x] Clone the repo `git clone https://github.com/nehalvaghasiya/Data-Science-Portfolio/tree/main/Machine%20Learning/Regression/Linear%20Regression/CO2%20emission%20prediction `
-> - [x] Make a directory of repo in drive as shown in directory tree
-> - [x] Install flask-ngrok for deployment `pip install flask-ngrok  `
-> - [x] Run the file "" to train and test the model, use the model parameters for deployment in ""